Short answer: 1 May 2026.

 But you can require pet insurance to cover potential damage.

-If you say no without good reason?
-Expect a challenge.
-The Bill clarifies that reasonable refusals might include allergies or property restrictions, but you’ll need to justify it.
+The Act clarifies that reasonable refusals might include allergies or property restrictions, but you’ll need to justify it.

 How to Prepare as a Landlord